AyobN/418Group17/README.md

 A PRNG based on the hardness of factoring large numbers.
 BBS produces random bits by repeatedly squaring modulo n = p × q.
 For demonstration, small primes are currently used, but you are encouraged to use larger primes for more robust experiments.

 Output Generation:
-NIST.py prompts the user for the desired number of bits, generates random bit strings using both PRNGs, and saves the outputs to text files.
+generator.py prompts the user for the desired number of bits, generates random bit strings using both PRNGs, and saves the outputs to text files.

+## Usage